 This desktop virtualization enables users to emulate a workstation load in place of a server.
-It allows users to access their desktop remotely regardless of any location by a different machine.
-It offers the benefit of user portability, mobility, effortless management of software like installation, updates, and patches.
+It allows users to access their desktops remotely regardless of any location by a different machine.
+It offers the benefit of user portability, mobility, and effortless management of software like installation, updates, and patches.

 - Server Virtualization:

 This is more of a technique to mask server resources.
 Server virtualization stimulates physical servers by altering their identities, numbers, processors, and their operating systems.
 This spares users from the burden of continuously managing complex server resources.

 Cloud computing is just not about trendy applications that people use for storing photos and videos online.
 It plays a major part in the business model nowadays and has taken the world by storm!
 With the help of cloud services, businesses are not only getting the benefit of storing and accessing data but also the benefit of operating businesses innovatively.